 The mother is recovering from pregnancy and birth, and her hormones and immune function are re-adjusting.
 In addition, for many mothers, stress occurs due to the lack of sleep and constant worry about the newborn.

 Probiotics also help the baby develop a healthy gut microbiome in the first year after birth.
-The way the baby’s gut microbiome forms will influence his or her long-term health.
+The way the baby’s gut microbiome forms will influence long-term health.
 For example, developing allergies and skin conditions is less likely in babies whose development is supported by probiotics.

 Let’s dive deeper into some of these probiotic benefits.